Mindinventory/MI-CustomNotification/README.md

 # MI-Notification

 Push notifications allow developers to reach users, even when users aren't actively using an app!
 With the latest update of iOS Apple provide very useful extensions which are user-friendly.
-In this tutorial, I am going to share the configuration, set up of Notification with the media attachments like
+In this tutorial, I am going to share the configuration, set up of Notification with the media attachments like.
+Read more from [MEDIUM](https://medium.com/p/446a7ffde8c2/edit)
 * Image
 * Audio
 * Video